Our Space Technology

-WeSpace Technologies has an innovative solution to the above limitations imposed by current rover technologies.
+WeSpace Technologies has an innovative solution to the above limitations imposed by current rover technology.

-WeSpace chooses to fly over the obstacles rather than struggling with each and every one of them.
+WeSpace Technologies chooses to fly over the obstacles rather than struggle with each and every one of them.

-WeSpace’s lunar drones scout much more areas than the traditional rovers, providing better and more efficient mobility, and will significantly improve the mapping capabilities of the Moon.
+Our family of lunar hoppers scouts much more areas than the traditional rovers, providing better and more efficient mobility, and will significantly improve the mapping capabilities of the Moon.

-WeSpace is offering its customers a disruptive technological vehicle based on cost-effective pricing.
+WeSpace Technologies is offering its customers a disruptive technological vehicle based on cost-effective pricing.

-Our vision is to become a leading innovator of lunar exploration technology.
+WeSpace Technologies’ vision is to become a leading enabler of lunar exploration technology.

-WeSpace provides Lunar Exploration Services and sells data and information.
+WeSpace Technologies provides Lunar Exploration as a Service (LEAAS) and sells data and information.
 We offer Lunar Hopper Services to execute various missions for our customers.

 Our solution fills in the gaps and will create a valuable and comprehensive database of lunar resources, which has never been done before.

-WeSpace is a company comprised of innovative engineering, science, and creative business-focused team members.
+WeSpace Technologies is a company comprised of innovative engineering, science, and creative business-focused team members.